-During each fiscal year an employee may request to be paid for accrued Annual Leave in either two (2) separate increments of up to 45 hours each or one (1) increment of up to 90 hours.
+During each Fiscal Year an employee may request to be paid for accrued Annual Leave in one (1) or two (2) increments up to a total of 120 hours.
 Executive Employees refer to Terms and Conditions of Employment for Executives Policy.